 But it is due to not following instructions meticulously – and that’s what Waec examinations hinge on.

-How will you even follow instructions when you didn’t even read or understand?
+How will you even follow instructions when you didn’t even know those instructions?

 Let’s quickly explore some of these mistakes to avoid:

 - Writing an incorrect seat number in the answer script